Mons railway station: History

-First trains in Mons
+First station (1841–1874)

 The first station in Mons was opened on 19 December 1841.
 The inauguration of the first railway line in Belgium between Brussels and Mechelen dates back to 1835.
-The King and the government pushed the railways to develop, to cross our borders.
+King Leopold I and the Belgian Government pushed the railways to develop, to cross the Belgian borders.
 In Hainaut, a huge network of industrial lines was created.
 The main lines, both state and private, approached Mons.
 The original building, inaugurated in 1842, was located on the current site of the Place Léopold.
-The exponential evolution of the railway will very quickly render the first station insufficient and, 30 years after its construction, it will be replaced by a new one.
+The exponential evolution of the railway very quickly rendered the first station insufficient, and 30 years after its construction, it was replaced by a new one.

-The 1874 station
+Second station (1874–1952)

-A new station was built and put into service in 1874, this new and majestic infrastructure built in the "neo-Romanesque" style was designed by the engineer Van Der Sweep.
-It had a central body surmounted by a large clock framed by statues representing commerce and industry, and on either side, two long wings whose facades were decorated with numerous bays surmounted by sixteen coats of arms symbolising the province and the main towns of the country.
+A new station was built and put into service in 1874, this new and majestic infrastructure built in the neo-Romanesque style was designed by the engineer Van Der Sweep.
+It had a central body surmounted by a large clock framed by statues representing Commerce and Industry, and on either side, two long wings whose facades were decorated with numerous bays surmounted by sixteen coats of arms symbolising the province and the main towns of the country.
 A large iron and glass canopy also covered the 8 lines serving Mons at the back of the station.
 The building and its glass roof were severely damaged at the end of the Second World War during bombing raids by the American army on 10 May 1944.
 A complete reconstruction was necessary.
 After a short rehabilitation, it was demolished and replaced, in successive phases, by a more modern building, inaugurated in 1952.

-The Panis station of 1952
+Third station (1952–2013)

 Minister Achille Van Acker laid the foundation stone for the new station on 8 December 1947.
-The station was inaugurated in 1952 and was designed by René Panis, an architect from Montpellier.
+The station was inaugurated in 1952 and was designed by René Panis, a French architect from Montpellier.
 The building had a Soignies stone cladding on all four facades, as well as an imposing clock in a typical 1950s style.